nruffing/data-grid-vue/vuepress/docs/generated/DataGridVueGrid/README.md

 #### Description

 Slot to override the cell for the specified column.
 For example, the slot name `cell-id` would override the cell for the column with a field with the name `id`.
+Any data modifications or formatting done as part of the cell template will not be taken into account for filtering and sorting.
+If the desired behavior is to also sort and filter based on the formatted value use Field.valueGetter instead.

 #### Type declaration